sollecitom/corda-di-container-spike/README.md

 A Dependency Injection container (Spring Boot) is used to:

 - Find and inject types inside the same Corda module.
-- Read properties in a cascading way inside the same Corda module.
+- Read application properties in a cascading fashion.
+- Find and inject types from a module's dependencies.
-- Find and inject types from a module's Corda dependencies, thus enabling a plugin-based architecture.
+- Find and inject types from JARs in a specified, thus enabling a plugin-based architecture.
-- Find and inject types within a Cordapp module (thus enabling DI in initiated flows).
+- Find and inject types within a Cordapp module (thus allowing initiated flows to be passed customer defined types through the constructor).

 ## Notes and remarks